CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Search.rst

    * Show a saved filter

-The WebAdmin allows you to search any objects in the database, typically Registrars or registrable objects but also archived mail and messages, public requests or the audit log.
+The WebAdmin allows you to search any objects in the database, typically registrars or registrable objects but also archived mail and messages, public requests or the audit log.

 This is the general search procedure: